 Let’s have a throwback in time for a bit and start with the beginning.
-Because sometimes, after seeing 10+ tutorials, reviews, and videos ( please subscribe to my Youtube-Channel) and more on DIY dollhouse miniatures, you still might feel lost.
+Because sometimes, after seeing 10+ tutorials, reviews, and videos ( please subscribe to my Youtube-Channel) and more on how to make dollhouse miniatures, you still might feel lost.

 Let me share with you my thoughts on this. (it is a long read, but I wish I had been informed from the start!)